codemk8/blog/src/pages/microservice-token.md

 # Introduction

 In the previous post ([user registration microservice](https://codemk8.dev/blog/build-cloud-native-microservices-I-user-registration)), we built a microservice to handle user registration and password authentication.
 Each authentication operation involves a round-trip to database, which can be expensive.
-Therefore, in modern web applications, that authentication mechanism is used much less frequently by token issue service, where authentication becomes a much faster in-memory operation.
+Therefore, in modern web applications, that authentication route is exercised much less frequently by introducing a token issue service.
+In this service, authentication becomes a much faster in-memory operation.

 # APIs